rutvik110/flutter_audio_waveforms/README.md

 **More customization options coming soon!**

-# Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

 # Contributing Guide

 * Feature request :<br> If you have any new feature in mind from which this package can benefit then please let me know by filing an [issue here]().

 * Improvements :<br> Got any suggestions on improving the package, anything from API to performance then let me know by filing the [issue here]().

-* Bugs: <br> If you happen to come across anything that shoudln't be happening then please file an [issue here]() describing what the issue and how to reproduce it with any attached code and preview if possible.
+* Bugs: <br> If you happen to come across anything that shoudln't be happening then please file an [issue here]() describing what the bug is and how to reproduce it with attached code and preview if possible.

+# Additional information